Key Takeaways

 The rise of sericulture in the Cévennes in the 19th century

-Attracted by the fortunes made in silk production, many Cévennes farmers began growing mulberry trees and silkworm breeding t5> at the beginning of the 19th century.
+Attracted by the fortunes made in silk production, many Cévennes peasants embarked on mulberry cultivation and silkworm breeding at the beginning of the 19th century.
 Thousands of mulberry plantations are created to feed the precious worms.

-In 1856, French silk production reached its peak with nearly 40,000 tonnes of cocoons harvested, making France the world's leading producer ahead of China and Italy.
-The silks of Lyon acquired international fame.
+In 1856, French silk production reached its peak with nearly 40,000 tons of cocoons harvested, making France the world's leading producer ahead of China and Italy.
+Lyon silks acquire international fame.

 The decline in French production following epidemics